jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

 ## Let's modify the class

+Return to your style.css file.
 To modify a class, we put a "." (a period) followed by the name of the class.
 Let's add a border around each of our selected elements.

     .animal {
         border: 10px solid blue;
     }

 Here, change "animal" to the class that you created.
 CSS classes begin with periods.
+Load your web page again.

 # The Box Model